dvd90/growth-interview-backend-enrichment/README.md

 - Verb: DELETE
 - Input params: company name
-- Output: Number of how many deleted
+- Output: The number of category results deleted for the company
 - Description: This endpoint deletes all data stored for a company

 ###### Category result example